witsgroup-1/campus-infrastructure-management-docs/docs/README.md

 - Always pull new updates before you push your new updates to you respective branches.
 - Make sure your tests pass before commits.
 - Give your commits to your branch meaningful names including: What you did and who you are - Github actions will reflect the date and time so you do not need to worry about that.
+- Do not merge to main without the agreement of all devs.

 The branch names are set as:
 - main